-- What proposals will be voted on at the 2022 Annual Meeting? - $\stackrel{\textstyle igoplus}{igoplus}$ There are three proposals scheduled for a vote at the 2022 Annual Meeting: - the election of the nominees for Class II and Class III directors recommended by our board, each to serve until the 2024 and 2025 Annual Meetings of Stockholders, respectively, or until such time as their respective successors are elected and qualified; - the approval, on an advisory basis, of the compensation of our named executive officers for fiscal year 2021; and - the ratification of the appointment of Pistrelli, Henry Martin y Asociados S.R.L., a member firm of Ernst & Young Global Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+O What proposals will be voted on at the 2023 Annual Meeting?

+A There are four proposals scheduled for a vote at the 2023 Annual Meeting:

+- the election of the nominees for Class I directors recommended by our board, each to serve until the 2026 Annual Meeting of Stockholders, respectively, or until such time as their respective successors are elected and qualified; - the approval, on an advisory basis, of the compensation of our named executive officers for fiscal year 2022; - the approval, on an advisory basis, of the frequency of holding an advisory vote on executive compensation; and the ratification of the appointment of Pistrelli, Henry Martin y Asociados S.R.L., a member firm of Ernst & Young Global Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2023.